 There is, however, some confusion associated with the terms procedural and declarative knowledge, and this is connected with two possible interpretations of the expressions (Tomlinson, 1999a).
 The first interpretation is the contrasting types of knowledge object: the association between procedural knowledge and 'capacity for action' which contrasts with declarative 'awareness of reality'.
 This could also be mapped as 'description versus prescription' (op cit).
-The second interpretation concerns the differing 'modes or ways in which we deploy knowledge', that is declarative knowledge is often associated with the ability to articulate or make explicit one's knowledge and the opposite to this would be implicit or tacit knowledge.
+The second interpretation concerns the differing 'modes or ways in which we deploy knowledge', that is declarative knowledge and the opposite to this would be implicit or tacit knowledge.
 The two terms 'declarative knowledge' and 'procedural knowledge' are therefore to some extent dealing with different things, the former with 'knowledge mode' and the latter with